vis4.net

 Migrating the old posts

-To get my stuff out of WordPress I used the XML export and a Python script I wrote1 that converts the posts into Hexo-compatible markdown files.
+To get my stuff out of WordPress I used the XML export and a Python script I wrote^[Well, I started using wp2md but then I ended up rewriting everything except Aaron Swartz’(!) html2text script] that converts the posts into Hexo-compatible markdown files.
 It also downloaded the embedded images and created the redirect directives so the old urls would still work.

 The import went mostly fine, but I still have to go through many of the older posts to clean up the markdown.